freexcrypto/.github/profile/README.md

 ## Support

-If you have any questions or need assistance, feel free to reach out to our support team at <support@freex.com>.
+If you have any questions or need assistance, feel free to reach out to our support team at <hello@freexcrypto.xyz>.
 We’re here to help you succeed with cryptocurrency payments!